-They are in almost all our homes, schools and backpacks.
+They are in almost every home, school and backpack.
 They are attractive and easy to use.
-It is not necessary to “draw something”, that is to represent something recognizable.
-Just to remember for those who get stuck with I can’t draw or I don’t know what to draw).
+It is not necessary to “draw something”, that is representing something recognizable (just a reminder for those who get stuck with I can’t draw or I don’t know what to draw).

 Try to explore all the possible movements of your wrist, hand, arm and observe the traces left by the marker during the movement.
 You can also move or rotate the sheet of paper below.